christiancasey/zodiac-glossary/README.md

 # The Zodiac Glossary

-## Test page
+## Test pages

-Visit the new permanent URL [https://zodiac.fly.dev](https://zodiac.fly.dev/api) to see the latest features in development.
+Visit the new permanent URL: [https://zodiac.fly.dev](https://zodiac.fly.dev) to see the latest features as they become available.

-An earlier prototype of the frontend is still viewable at [github pages site](https://christiancasey.github.io/zodiac-routing/).
-This will be the future interface for the fully-connected project.
+An earlier work-in-progress prototype of the frontend is still viewable at its [github pages site](https://christiancasey.github.io/zodiac-routing/).
+This will be the future interface for the fully-connected project, but the data shown here are only for demonstration purposes.

 ## About ZODIAC